pwiseley/HeatMyFloor-app/README.md

 A Java-based desktop application for modeling and designing heated floor systems with automated wire path generation.

 **University Team Project** - Developed collaboratively for IFT-2007/GLO-2004 courses at Laval University (Fall 2025).
+> The original course repository is private.
+This mirror contains only this README.

 ## 📹 Demo